Back to Products

 Dark Sky Meter provides calibrated measurements suitable for scientific research and environmental monitoring.

-How Dark Sky Meter Works
+Dark Sky Meter Pro

 Why this matters: Light pollution affects wildlife migration, plant growth cycles, human sleep patterns, and our ability to see stars.
 Systematic monitoring helps inform lighting policies and conservation efforts.